Qwicen/cuda_hlt/readme.md

 * The sequence can be configured by specifying `-DSEQUENCE=<name_of_sequence>`.
 For a complete list of sequences available, check `configuration/sequences/`.
 Sequence names should be specified without the `.h`, ie. `-DSEQUENCE=VeloUT`.
 * The build type can be specified to `RelWithDebInfo`, `Release` or `Debug`, e.g. `cmake -DCMAKE_BUILD_TYPE=Debug ..`
 * If ROOT is available, it can be enabled to generate graphs by `-DUSE_ROOT=ON`
+* Verbose compilation can be turned on with `-DVERBOSE_COMPILATION=TRUE`, by default it is set to `FALSE`.

-The MC validation is standalone, it was written by Manuel Schiller, Rainer Schwemmer and Daniel Cámpora.
+The MC validation is standalone, it was written by Manuel Schiller, Rainer Schwemmer, Daniel Cámpora and Dorothea vom Bruch.

 Some binary input files are included with the project for testing.
 A run of the program with no arguments will let you know the basic options: